nickaldwin/port_scanner.py/README.md

 # port_scanner.py
-A basic port scanner that can run on cli.
+A basic port scanner that can run on cli/terminal.

 to run this script Make sure to replace port_scanner.py with the actual name of the script file you've saved.